learn-co-curriculum/dsc-subplots-and-enumeration-lab/README.md

 #  'item at Index 9']
 ```

 Great!
 There are plenty of situations where `enumerate()` comes in very handy.
-By allowing us to get the index and the value at the same time, it makes it simple to do something to something with one based on the value of the other.
-This is a natural requirement of subplots.
+One example is when generating subplots.

 ## Enumerating with Subplots